Q: Why does the stitching in my processed output appear less than ideal?

 Q: Why isn’t my camera detected during the mission (like in the screenshot below)?

-A: Our proprietary Skycatch camera already comes pre-configured and ready to use, without needing additional calibration or set up.
-Unless your camera accidentally hit something, this error is usually caused by an incorrectly formatted SD card, or a full SD card.
+A: Our proprietary Skycatch camera already comes pre-configured and ready to use, without needing additional calibration or setup.
+Unless your camera accidentally hit something, this error is usually caused by an incorrectly formatted SD card or a full SD card.
 You should pause the mission and try reformatting the SD card to be a FAT 32 format; you can follow the instructions in our Support Center, “How to Format Your SD Card for Explore1”.
 Additionally, make sure the SD card is empty, or near empty, before flying.
-Then, we recommend reflying your entire mission again.
+Then, we recommend reflying to your entire mission again.

 Q: What do I do when the Flight1 app says “Could not read from RTK GPS” (like in the screenshot below)?

 A: Turn off your Explore1 drone, and turn off your remote controller.
 Then, turn on the remote controller and turn on the Explore1 drone.
 Once the connection is established, this message should disappear.
 Additionally, if you are in a service area with poor reception, your GPS readings from the Explore1 drone may be affected.

 Q: I tried to import a .waypoints file into Flight1.
 Why does the app say “Mission import failed: Zero waypoints imported”?